AoiHonda-lab/nnexpy/README.md

 ## Replication

-To replicate the original experiment multiple scripts have been created and can be found in [`replication`](replication/)
+To replicate the original experiment multiple scripts have been created and can be found in [`replication`](replication/). `replication.py` replicates the training part of the original experiment.
+The other files provide function useful for that purpose.